 Polymer Engineering Jobs in the Private Sector

-You can find employment in the mechanical/engineering division, sales, marketing, and business development functions of the MNCs like Windmoller & Holscher, Allied Solutions India Pvt.
-Ltd., Apollo Tyres Limited, Ceat Limited, Kraton Polymers LLC, Polymer Technologies Inc etc.
+You can find employment in the mechanical/engineering division, sales, marketing, and business development functions of MNCs like Windmoller & Holscher, Allied Solutions India Pvt.
+Ltd., Apollo Tyres Limited, Ceat Limited, Kraton Polymers LLC, Polymer Technologies Inc, etc.

 Few Other Prominent Recruiters are: